-Intended Result Investments portfolio performance has ensured the Fund's capital will meet the operational objectives of the current and future years of the Corporate Plan and enables the entity to grow and remains relevant to the needs of Army.
-Delivery strategy The Board to utilise independent financial service for investment management and advice but ultimately be responsible for any decisions.
+Activity 3 Conduct sound financial investment strategies that ensures sufficient capital is available to meet the operational goals and the Trusts remain self- sustaining.
+Intended result Investments portfolio performance has ensured the Fund's capital will meet the operational objectives of the current and future years of the Corporate Plan and enables the entity to grow and remains relevant to the needs of Army.
+Delivery strategy The Board to utilise independent investment management and advice but ultimately be responsible for any decisions.
 The Board will conduct regular reviews of investment opportunities, current investment strategies and returns on investments.
-Investment strategy is to split the investment between; 'Administrative' component of investment portfolio will aim to generate sufficient income to fund loans and grants and 'normal' operations.
-Sufficient income is defined as a return on liquid assets of a minimum of CPI + 2% 'Growth' component reflects positive growth and invested at the direction of the Board.
-Income to be utilised as required for funding strategic decissions.
-Growth/Defensive ratio of 70:30 to apply as benchmark Growth portfolio return to be measured annually and over 5 year rolling period Manager to achieve a rate of return of CPI+5% Measuring performance annual & out to 2019-20 • Investment returns of; Administrative CPI+2% and Growth CPI+5% have been achieved this period or if not over a 5 year rolling period.
+The investment strategy approach is to split the investment portfolio between 70% growth and 30% defensive components.
+Measuring performance annually & out to 2021-2022 • Investment returns of CPI plus 5% growth on average over a 5 year rolling period.